 A multi-faceted program

 The Superior Mental Wellness @ Work program consisted of several components.
 The main one was a training program for employers on how to implement the national psychological health and safety standard in their workplaces.
-The training included six monthly modules, each lasting three hours.
-The training was delivered to 65 people from 32 worksites over a two-year period.
+The training, consisting of six monthly modules, each lasting three hours, was delivered to 65 people from 32 worksites over a two-year period.

 The second component of the program included a speaker series, Mental Health First Aid courses offered by the Mental Health Commission of Canada and Mental Health Works sessions offered by the Canadian Mental Health Association.
 These aimed to build mental health awareness, strengthen the ability of workplaces to respond to challenging situations, and foster healthier, safer workplace environments.